zhe-ch/ESN-Simulation/README.md

 This repository contains codes for simulation of a echo-state network (ESN) at the scale of 500/800 hidden nodes.

-The function simulation is carried out in C.
+The function simulation is in C. The Acceleration is in FPGA and GPU.

 The implementation of ESN-based prediction is done on FPGA, using Vivado HLS to automatically generate the RTL kernel.